A Fluctuation-Dissipation Structure of Quantum Dynamical Semigroups Reveals a Unique Internal Hamiltonian

 The fluctuation-dissipation framework for finite-dimensional QDSs provides an alternative to the Lindblad formalism, based on a direct analogy with classical Markov processes described by linear Fokker-Planck equations.
 The invariance of $\calL_{\mathrm{fluc}}$ reflects the shared structure of quantum Langevin forces (noise) common to an infinite number of microscopic processes described by Lindblad operators.
 The same holds for $\calL_{\mathrm{diss}}$ in relation to dissipative effects.
-These invariant structures are encapsulated in two matrices: the diffusion matrix $\mD$ and the dissipation matrix $\mC$, which characterize $\calL_{\mathrm{fluc}}$ and $\calL_{\mathrm{diss}}$, respectively.
+These invariant structures are encapsulated in two matrices: the diffusion matrix $\mD$ and the dissipation matrix $\mC$, which characterize $\calL_{\mathrm{fluc}}$ and $\calL_{\mathrm{diss}}$, respectively and thus the elements of the quotient space of decomposition classes in QDSs.

 Rooted in an analogy with classical Markov processes, an invariant diffusion-dissipation structure, and a unique internal energy, this new insight into QDS dynamics finds broad application.
-It advances quantum thermodynamics within the master equation formalism by resolving the principal obstacle to its development and by leveraging insights from the classical analogy.
+It advances quantum thermodynamics within the master equation formalism by resolving the principal obstacle to its development, \ie reavealing the unique internal energy structure, and by leveraging insights from the classical analogy.
 Furthermore, it enables a systematic classification of stationary states in high-dimensional systems~\cite{Frigerio1977,Baumgartner2012,Albert2014} from the structure of the dissipation and diffusion, with direct applications in many-body systems~\cite{Olmos2012,Manzano2016,Mortimer2025,Lau2023,Mi2024,GuoHartChen2025,SouzaIemini2024}.
 The framework also provides a powerful tool for analyzing dissipation engineering~\cite{Harrington2022}, such as in Zeno effect scenarios where identifying a unique internal Hamiltonian is crucial~\cite{ZhangFan2015}.
 Centered on the invariant structure of diffusion and dissipation, this new perspective offers a fundamental approach to environmental effects in quantum technologies.
 Also, it serves as an ideal framework for analyzing the distinct roles of diffusion and dissipation to elucidate the quantum-classical transition~\cite{Toscano2005,Toscano2009,Ranard2025}.

-Finally, our framework can be extended to the non-Markovian regime via time-local master equations (which retain a time-dependent Lindblad form~\cite{Hall2014}), thereby generalizing the fluctuation-dissipation structure and its applications.